 Read other reviews here on Amazon

 They operate off a rechargeable, Lithium-ion battery.
-You get about 90 minutes of continuous use before a charge is needed.
-Fully charging the battery takes about an hour.
+Fully charging the battery takes about an hour, and you get about 90 minutes of continuous use before recharging is needed.
 A bright, easy-to-read LED shows you the power level.

 It’s lightweight with an ergonomic grip, so you should have no problem working on your own hair.
 Additionally, it doesn’t make much noise, making it ideal for use at any time of day or night in a full household.

 Aside from the clipper, you also get three attachments: 2mm, 3mm, and 4mm.
-Remove the comb for a shave as close as 0.1mm.
+Remove the comb for a 0.1mm shaver.

-When you choose a cordless trimmer, you’re not getting the most powerful option.
+You can already assume that when you choose a wireless trimmer you’re not getting the most powerful option.
 However, Liberex’s unit is strong enough to trim multicultural hair while remaining convenient for travel.
 Whenever I have to head out of town for a day or two, this is the trimmer I bring along.

 - Powerful but portable